decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - It MUST be deterministic and constant time on the length of the inputted vector of messages.

 ## Core Utilities

+This section defines utility procedures that are used by the Core operations defined in (#core-operations).

 ### Random Scalars